Role reversal: 8th grader uses Spirit System data to teach class of future educators what works in P.E.

 “We’ve had this system for a little bit and [Justin’s study] kind of rejuvenated in us that we could be using this technology even more,” he said.

-Woodford County currently uses the chest strap monitors but hopes to obtain a grant that would provide funding for the Adidas Zone wrist-worn monitors that become available this summer.
+Woodford County currently uses the chest strap monitors but hopes to obtain a grant that would provide funding for the IHT Zone wrist-worn monitors that become available this summer.

 “We got pretty excited about the wrist system,” Carr said.
 “With the wrist it appears they can get the immediate feedback [to see if they are working in their target heart rate zone].”